This article has links to products and services we love, which we may make commission from.

 Ardvreck Castle, Loch Assynt

-Calda House, which is closer to the road, was the modern home built by the Mackenzies.
+Calda House, closer to the road, was the modern home built by the Mackenzies.

 Lochinver on the Route 500

-The main reason people visit Lochinver is to purchase a pie from the Lochinver Larder.
+People visit Lochinver mainly to purchase a pie from the Lochinver Larder.

 B869 – It’s Incredible

-Wow, this road (or loop for us) is special and well worth taking the time to drive along the coast.
+Wow, this road is unique and well worth taking the time to drive.

-This area feels like Star Trek has beamed you up (Scotty) and you’ve landed on the lunar surface.
+The area feels like Star Trek has beamed you up (Scotty), and you’ve landed on the lunar surface.

-The surrounding hills swallow you whole but your escape is possible if you head for the water.
+The surrounding hills swallow you whole, but you can escape if you head for the water.

 Yes!
 More of those Highland beaches (Achmelvich Beach and Clachtoll Beach) are tucked away amongst the winding roads and engulfing hills.

-Experienced hikers may want to consider the striking Suilven Mountain in the Inverpolly National Nature Reserve which is close to Lochinver.
+Experienced hikers may want to consider the striking Suilven Mountain in the Inverpolly National Nature Reserve close to Lochinver.

 Kylesku Bridge